 What does a tpms warning light mean?

 The primary purpose of the TPMS is to monitor the tire pressure and alert the driver whenever it detects too low or too much pressure in the car tire(s) that could cause unsafe driving conditions.
-The illumination of the TPMS light on Hyundai and other car models means the tire pressure monitor system has detected an underinflated or overinflated tire pressure in one or more of the car tires.
+The TPMS light on Hyundai and other car models illuminates when the tire pressure monitor system detects an underinflated or overinflated tire pressure in one or more of the car’s tires.

 What is the TPMS light on a Honda?

-Honda manufacturers designed the tire pressure monitor system (TPMS) to alert the driver whenever the pressure in any tire goes below the recommended pressure.
-The TMPS warning light on Honda vehicles is typically yellow, and it looks like a cross-section of a tire with an exclamation point inside.
+Honda designed the tire pressure monitor system (TPMS) to alert the driver whenever the pressure in any tire falls below the recommended level.
+The TMPS warning light on Honda vehicles is typically yellow and resembles a cross-section of a tire with an exclamation point inside.
 However, some newer model Honda cars do not display this warning light.
 Instead, they display a warning message stating, “Tire Pressures Low.”

 Honda owners whose cars are equipped with a tire pressure monitor system (TPMS) with Fill Assist will have detailed information as the system will project the current tire pressures in real time and show which tire needs more air.
 The Honda TPMS plays the same role as other tire pressure monitor systems in different vehicle models.